International Consolidated Airlines Group S.A. research snapshot

 450p to 550p

-More likely if demand remains healthy but fuel, labor, currency, and fleet costs absorb much of the revenue growth, free cash flow stays positive but below the original 2026 guide, and the market keeps a mid-cycle airline multiple.
+More likely if travel demand holds, fuel, labor, currency, and fleet costs absorb much of the revenue growth, free cash flow stays positive, and the market keeps a mid-cycle airline multiple near current levels.

 Bearish case

-More likely if a recession or geopolitical shock weakens bookings, jet fuel remains high, fare competition increases, aircraft availability limits capacity, labor costs rise, or the market applies a low multiple to falling earnings.
+More likely if a recession or a wider Middle East conflict weakens bookings, jet fuel remains high, short-haul competition intensifies, engine availability limits capacity, labor costs rise, or the market applies a low multiple to falling earnings.

 IAG AI technical analysis